Aude Billard

 Aude G. Billard (born c.
 August 6, 1971) is a Swiss physicist in the fields of machine learning and human-robot interactions.
-As a full professor at the School of Engineering at Swiss Federal Institute of Technology in Lausanne (EPFL), Billard’s research focuses on applying machine learning to support robot learning through human guidance.
-Billard’s work on human-robot interactions has been recognized numerous times by the Institute of Electrical and Electronics Engineers (IEEE) and she currently holds a leadership position on the executive committee of the IEEE Robotics and Automation Society (RAS) as the vice president of publication activities.
+As a full professor at the School of Engineering at Swiss Federal Institute of Technology in Lausanne (EPFL), Billard's research focuses on applying machine learning to support robot learning through human guidance.
+Billard's work on human-robot interactions has been recognized numerous times by the Institute of Electrical and Electronics Engineers (IEEE) and she currently holds a leadership position on the executive committee of the IEEE Robotics and Automation Society (RAS) as the vice president of publication activities.

 Early life and education

 Billard was born in Lausanne, Switzerland, on August 6, 1971.
 She stayed in Switzerland and pursued a Bachelor of Science in physics at the Swiss Federal Institute of Technology at Lausanne (EPFL).
 After graduating in 1994, Billard stayed at EPFL for one more year to complete her Master of Science in physics.
 During her time at EPFL, she specialized in Particle Physics and conducted research at the European Center for Nuclear Research (CERN).

 After completing her degrees at EPFL, Billard pursued further education at the University of Edinburgh in the Department of Artificial Intelligence.
-Billard first completed another Masters of Science in 1996, this time in Knowledge Based Systems, and then continued at the University of Edinburgh completing her PhD in Artificial Intelligence.
+Billard first completed another Master of Science in 1996, this time in knowledge based systems, and then continued at the University of Edinburgh completing her PhD in artificial intelligence.

-Billard completed her PhD in 1998 and then moved back to Switzerland to pursue her postdoctoral studies at EPFL and The Swiss Artificial Intelligence Lab (IDSIA or Instituto Dalle Molle di Syudi sull’Intelligenza Artificiale) until 1999.
+Billard completed her PhD in 1998 and then moved back to Switzerland to pursue her postdoctoral studies at EPFL and The Swiss Artificial Intelligence Lab (IDSIA or Instituto Dalle Molle di Syudi sull'Intelligenza Artificiale) until 1999.